Benjent/nanovizer/README.md

 2. Set up the project

-    1. Go where you want the NanoVizer repository to be installed to
+    1. Go where you want the NanoViZer repository to be installed to

-    2. Set up the [backend](https://github.com/CorentinAube/NanoViZer) of NanoVizer
+    2. Set up the [backend](https://github.com/CorentinAube/NanoViZer) of NanoViZer

         1. Clone the repository